burtlo/metro/README.md

 larger set of features.

 With Metro the focus is on a smaller set of features with an emphasis on an implementation that leads to joyful development.
-The features have been developed with documentation and examples.
+An emphasis has been applied to creating elegant solutions which have documentation and examples.

+* Active Reloading while building your scenes.

+> Make adjustments to your game code while working on a scene.
+Press **Ctrl+R** and the scene will automatically be reloaded with all the adjustments you made to your code.

+* Scene Edit Support

+> All scenes can have their visual component layout re-adjusted through an edit mode.
+The edit mode layout works for all labels, images, and menus.

 ## Installation